 The case itself focuses on conducting organizational network analysis on a $1 billion provider of information technology consulting services who in late 2005 had launched a strategic initiative to change from a region-centric organizational structure to a matrix organization.

-An organizational network analysis was conducted for the top 250 executives in [...]
+An organizational network analysis was conducted for the top 250 executives in order to [...]

 When Granovetter came up with his strength of weak ties theory back in 1973, the Internet wasn’t around and Internet technologies such as the semiconductor which was used to build computers were still in their early stages of development and testing.